 I completed my B.A. in English (with double minors in physics and computer science) at Clark University in 2017 and my M.S in Science Journalism at Boston University in 2018.

-Since 2018, I have been freelancing for publications like Popular Mechanics, Motherboard, Symmetry Magazine, and PBS Space Time -- among others.
+Since 2018, I have been freelancing for publications like Popular Mechanics, Physics Magazine, Science News Explores, and IEEE Spectrum --- among others.
 I cover all things technological from emotional robots to the strange world of machine learning and quantum computing as well as physics, space, food, and science history.

 I also offer copy editing services to academics working on projects like manuscripts and white papers to provide an experienced eye to help your writing shine.

 Got a project or story idea?
 Get in touch:

 I have experience covering breaking news and writing in-depth features on complicated science topics and love to look for the human story behind the science.
 I cover these types of stories for both traditional journalism outlets as well as universities and institutions.

 New for 2023, I am now offering a copy editing service to academics to utilize my experience as a science communicator to help review and offer editing notes on projects like manuscripts, white papers, and grant applications.
 Please reach out to talk projects and rates.